 The Story: Jupiter Ascending (2015) introduces us to Jupiter Jones (Mila Kunis), a seemingly ordinary young woman who begrudgingly contends with a mediocre life working as a maid.
 Little does she know that she’s actually a critical piece to a large interstellar puzzle that will land Earth on the brink of global catastrophe.
 When Jupiter is rescued from alien assassins by Caine Wise (Channing Tatum), a genetically-modified solider, she discovers that she’s actually a member of a galactic royal family who lays claim to planets which they use to make eternal life-giving youth serum.
 When Jupiter learns of a plot to take Earth and harvest its people, she must decide which path to follow – claiming her royal birthright or protecting the people she loves.

 My Take: With every film the Wachowskis create, I hold on to the hope that something will be as good as The Matrix films, which are tied with The Lord of the Rings trilogy as my number one all-time favorite movies.
-However, I just haven’t been deeply impressed or urged to watch any of their other films, from the colorful but cheesy-looking Speed Racer to the seemingly convoluted Cloud Atlas (I read the book and couldn’t finish it, so I don’t dare check out the movie!).
+However, I just haven’t been deeply impressed or urged to watch any of their other films, from the colorful but cheesy Speed Racer to the seemingly convoluted Cloud Atlas (I read the book and couldn’t finish it, so I don’t dare check out the movie!).
 However, Jupiter Ascending‘s trailers ignited my interest.
-Granted, the film is a take on the idea of having a down-to-Earth (no pun intended) protagonist and giving her a destiny theme, but there are numerous directions in which to take that basic plot.
+Granted, the film is a take on the idea of having a down-to-Earth (no pun intended) protagonist and giving her a grandiose destiny, but there are numerous directions in which to take that type of basic plot.
 And Jupiter Ascending seems intent on taking as many directions as possible.

-For instance, the concept that genes have a spiritual significance to the Abrasax clan, the royal family of whom Jupiter belongs, was a very interesting idea and I would have liked to have known more about it.
+For instance, the concept that genes have a spiritual significance to the Abrasax clan, the royal family from whom Jupiter belongs, was a very interesting idea and I would have liked to have known more about it.
 Exactly why are genes held in such high regard by the royal family?
 How does this impact the way the Abrasax view themselves and the people on the planets they harvest?
 Is this part of their religion?
 Does their religion/spiritual beliefs tie into their beliefs about science?
 Those are questions that popped up in my mind and I was hoping they would be answered.
 Instead, this concept is waved away to make room for the next action set piece and never brought up again.

 Yet another example is the idea that bees are genetically wired to detect royalty, which highlights one of the trailer’s (and the film’s) coolest moments when bees suddenly gravitate around Jupiter for no explicable reason.

 That was such a neat idea!
 So I really wanted to know what in bees’ genes makes them able to detect someone of royal blood.
 Does this make them servants to royalty?
 Can they carry out tasks, transmit messages, etc.?
 This was one idea I think the writers could have really had fun with; instead, it, too, was cast aside, nary to be brought up again.
-Other ideas this film juggles but never expands upon are alien races, the concept of “harvesting,” the purpose of the youth serum (beyond the obvious avoidance of death), the rearrangement of genes, genetic modification, etc. That’s a lot of concepts and world-building to bring into a story, and, sadly, much of this is spouted off without context or assumed as just a fact in the story and nothing more.
+Other ideas this film juggles but never fully expands upon are alien races, the concept of “harvesting,” the purpose of the youth serum (beyond the obvious avoidance of death), the rearrangement of genes, and genetic modification.
+That’s a lot of concepts and world-building to bring into a story, and, sadly, much of this is spouted off without context or assumed as just a fact in the story and nothing more.

-This was also my first exposure to Channing Tatum as an actor, who I know that (at the moment) seems to be the Hollywood go-to guy for a young male lead.
+This was also my first exposure to Channing Tatum as an actor, who I know seems to be the Hollywood go-to guy for a young male lead.
 I’ll be honest – I don’t get it.
 I wouldn’t label him a bad actor but he just seemed stuck in one of two emotional modes in this movie: quiet/brooding and angry/shouting.
 It’s a bit dull and did nothing to encourage me to see any of his other films.
 I also don’t get the focus on him being good-looking.
 I know this is a matter of personal taste but I don’t find Tatum attractive.

 (Insert collective gasping here.
 I know, I know.
 But it’s true.
-I don’t find Channing Tatum attractive and it truly baffles me as to why so many ladies do.
+I don’t find Channing Tatum attractive and it baffles me as to why so many ladies do.
 Guess I just have a different genetic makeup.
 Maybe I am an alien, too.
 If so, then I need to change my name to Saturn or something.)

-Overall, I really wanted to like Jupiter Ascending and it does have good elements to it, namely its design, production work, ambitious attempt at ideas, and a likable female lead.
+Overall, I really wanted to like Jupiter Ascending and it does have good elements to it, namely its design, costuming, ambitious attempt at ideas, and a likable female lead.
 However, its overdrawn action sequences, underdeveloped world-building, and mediocre characters weigh it down, making it just another sci-fi action flick as opposed to a smartly-crafted sci-fi film.

 Content Breakdown: Jupiter Ascending was given a PG-13 rating but my assessment of its content is as follows: